 Visualizing Wireframes for Functionality

-The interviews and documentation to make wireframes allow me as the designer to create a mental model of the product needs.
-Because some of the functionality was already coded this helps the team explain to me how things might function, even if they change over time.
-For what I am working on now, having something on the canvas provided me an easy place to start.
-This is always true - find something to start on the design, even if it is just a rectangle with some labels - getting started gets design kickstarted what?
-50% done.
+The interviews and documentation to make wireframes allows the designer to create a mental model of the product needs.
+Because some of the functionality was already coded this helps the team explain how things might function, even as the UI designs change over time.
+Having something on the canvas provided an easy place to start.
+This is always true - find something to start on the design, even if it is just a rectangle with some labels - getting started gets design kickstarted - to what?
+50% done!

-Consider things laterality and think about methods, designs, markets, competitive software, and how to improve generally.
-I think of product design as an array, based on experience- for example, time is a dimension in software.
-Considering this globally you can consider as you are working how to both expand or contract the functionality and display users and the systems processes and needs.
+Consider things laterality and think about methods, designs, markets, competitive software, and how to improve the product overall.
+I think of product design as an array, based on experience - for example, time is a dimension in software.
+Considering this globally you can consider as you are working how to both expand or contract the functionality, how to display to users systems processes and needs.

 Variations to Select Menu Designs